mslhii/SMSTool/README.md

 # SMSTool
 Tool for sending lots of SMSes at once.
-WoIP
+WorIP

 Current Status: In beta